vippsas/vipps-epayment-api/features/free-standing-card-payments.md

 # Free Standing Card Payments

-ePayments API supports Free Standing Card Payments, where any user can pay regardless of having the Vipps app installed.
+ePayment API supports Free Standing Card Payments, where any user can pay regardless of having the Vipps app installed.

 ## Create a Free Standing Card Payment